Something's Got to Give

 Something's Got to Give is an unfinished American feature film shot in 1962, directed by George Cukor for 20th Century Fox and starring Marilyn Monroe, Dean Martin and Cyd Charisse.
 A remake of My Favorite Wife (1940), a screwball comedy starring Irene Dunne and Cary Grant, it was Monroe's last work.

-Principal photography began on April 23, 1962, without Monroe present on set, who had claimed she suffered from bouts of illness.
-Monroe did arrive on set to film several scenes on select days in May 1962 before she left to sing "Happy Birthday, Mr. President" to U.S. President John F. Kennedy at his birthday celebration at Madison Square Garden.
-She returned to Hollywood to film her notable skinny-dipping swimming sequence, where she donned a two-piece, flesh-colored bikini to appear nude.
-There, Monroe suggested being photographed in the nude, in which several photographers were invited to take pictures of her.
-Monroe's last full day of filming was on June 1, her 36th birthday.
+Principal photography began on April 23, 1962, without Monroe present on set, who had said she suffered from bouts of illness.
+Monroe did arrive on set to film several scenes on select days in May 1962 before she left to sing "Happy Birthday, Mr. President" to U.S. President John F. Kennedy at his birthday celebration in Madison Square Garden.
+She returned to Hollywood to film her naked swimming sequence, where she donned a flesh-colored bikini to appear nude.
+Monroe suggested being photographed in the nude, in which several photographers were invited to take pictures of her.
+Monroe's last full day of filming was on Friday, June 1, her 36th birthday.
 Afterwards, Monroe was unavailable on Monday, June 4, due to severe illness.

-Frustrated by the frequent delays, and with production weeks behind schedule, 20th Century Fox fired Monroe on June 8, and sued her and her production company for $750,000 (in 1962 dollars).
-She was recast with Lee Remick.
-However, Dean Martin, Monroe's co-star, refused to return without Monroe.
-As a result, the film was indefinitely suspended.
-In the interim, Monroe's representatives entered negotiations with Fox to withdraw the lawsuit and have production resume with Monroe.
-However, Monroe was found dead at her Brentwood residence on August 5, 1962.
-Most of its completed footage remained unseen for several decades.
+Frustrated by the frequent delays, and with production weeks behind schedule, 20th Century Fox fired Monroe on June 8, and sued her and her production company for US$750,000.
+She was replaced by Lee Remick; however, Dean Martin, Monroe's co-star, refused to return without Monroe, and the film was indefinitely suspended.
+Monroe's representatives entered negotiations with Fox to withdraw the lawsuit and have production resume with Monroe, but this was not possible after Monroe was found dead at her Brentwood residence on August 5, 1962.
+Most completed footage remained unseen for several decades.

 A year later, 20th Century Fox overhauled the entire production, which was retitled Move Over, Darling (1963) and starred Doris Day, James Garner, and Polly Bergen.

 Plot

 Ellen Arden, a photographer and mother of two small children, has been declared legally dead, having been lost at sea in the Pacific.
 Her husband Nick has remarried; he and his new wife, Bianca, are on their honeymoon when Ellen, rescued from an island where she has been stranded for five years, returns home.
 The family dog remembers her, but the children do not.
 However, they take a liking to her, and invite her to stay.
 Ellen assumes a foreign accent and pretends to be a woman named Ingrid Tic.

 Nick, flustered by the revelation that he is now married to two women, makes great effort to keep the truth from his new wife all the while trying to quash her amorous advances.
-Upon learning that Ellen was marooned on the island with a man, Stephen Burkett whom she knew as "Adam" to her "Eve"—he becomes jealous and suspicious of her fidelity.
+Upon learning that Ellen was marooned on the island with a man, Stephen Burkett, whom she knew as "Adam" to her "Eve"—he becomes jealous and suspicious of her fidelity.
 To calm his fears, Ellen enlists a meek shoe salesman to impersonate her island companion.